pcaston/OpenPeerPower.github.io/source/_docs/z-wave/device-specific.markdown

 ### Motion or alarm sensors

-In order for Home Assistant to recognize the sensor properly, you will need to change its configuration from `Basic Set (default)` to `Binary Sensor report` or `Alarm report`.
+In order for Open Peer Power to recognize the sensor properly, you will need to change its configuration from `Basic Set (default)` to `Binary Sensor report` or `Alarm report`.
 These devices will either show as a binary sensor or a sensor called `Alarm xxxx` and will report a numeric value.
 Test to see what value is what.
 Sometimes this is noted in the device manual.

 You can set the settings of the Z-Wave device through the Z-Wave control panel.